zmconnelly/zephyr/README.md

-# Haku - Quick Search Bar
+# Zephyr

+**One search to rule them all**

-Haku is a lightweight desktop search bar application built with Tauri, Rust, Vue, and Tailwind CSS.
-It provides a quick way to search the web using various search engines.
+Zephyr is a lightweight desktop search bar baked with with all the power of DuckDuckGo's [bangs](https://duckduckgo.com/bangs).

 ## Features

 - Minimal, clean search interface
 - Support for multiple search engines (Google, Bing, DuckDuckGo, Yahoo)
-- Global shortcut (Shift+Space) to show/hide the search bar
+- Global shortcut (default: `Shift+Space`) to launch the search bar
-- Automatically hides when not in use
-- System tray icon for easy access
+- Configurable search engines, custom bangs, and more

 ## Development